Yoalpha/TeamManager/README.md

 * Download the project as a Zip folder
 * Use winrar or any other file archiver to extract the contents
 * Ensure Python3 is installed on your device [Install Python](https://www.python.org/downloads/)
-* Install Dependencies by running command in CMD
+* Install Dependencies by running the command below in CMD

 ```
 pip install flask, flask_socketio, pymongo